kgrid/AuthoringManual/getting-started.md

     print (concatSentence)
 ```

 Next, upload the algorithm to ObjectTeller by creating a new Knowledge Object.
-For more information about how to create a new Knowledge Object go here: __screencast/screenshots if managing knowledge objects__.
+For more information about how to create a new Knowledge Object go to the Creating Knowledge Objects section.

 After the knowledge object is created and the algorithm is uploaded to the payload, use an execution stack to run the algorithm.